 What is the Spiritual Influence?
 Melaleuca alternifolia essential oil eases mental stress and purifies the mind and body of emotional wounds.
 Once old wounds are released (or healed), the body can then change the behavioral patterns that led to the wounding to begin with.

-This may be particularly helpful for those that play the victim or “poor me” role.
-Or have Candida, AIDS or Herpes (viral and fungal infections).
-The emotional roots are often associatedwith distrust of self or others, guilt and shame.
+This may be particularly helpful for those that play the victim or "poor me" role.
+The emotional roots are often associated with distrust of self or others, guilt and shame.
 Of all which, can be released with the assistance of Tea Tree.

 What Chakra is Affected?
 This oil will actually expand all the chakras and then align them with the crown chakra.